 Looking at the situation from a different perspective, it could be seen that, although the analysis of the teacher education program in India reveals that they highlight the institutions as reproductive agencies, at the same time, provide scope for exploring tensions and inadequacies in the system and thus open up options for reform and change.
 While the teaching programs have different weaknesses and weaknesses, the programs also have room for discovering new possibilities and changes.

 It can therefore be said that the curriculum has both the duty and the potential to provide critical thinkers to the community who can provide a revolutionary and enlightening vision for fellow workers as well as students.

-It can be seen that the areas which appear to give rise to inconsistencies and concerns about the teacher education system can also be used for the purpose of improvements and depth of reflection in order to bring about the necessary changes to the program.
+It can be seen that the areas which appear to give rise to inconsistencies and concerns about the teacher education system can also be used for improvements and depth of reflection to bring about the necessary changes to the program.
 This may contribute to significant changes in the country`s overall education system.

 Best Online Teacher Training Courses